Jarred6068/MRPC_support/GMAC analysis/README_gmac.txt

 *GMAC was run on all 5 tissues using first 50 permutations (nperm = 50) and later 500 (as the algorithm is slow for such a large data set).
-*The return p-values were the nomial p-values (nominal.p = TRUE) *fdr_filter which is the fdr threshold at which common child and intermediate variables are filtered (left default at fdr_filter=0.1)
+*The return p-values were the nomial p-values (nominal.p = TRUE) *fdr_filter which is the fdr threshold at which common child and intermediate variables are filtered left default value (fdr_filter=0.1)
 *fdr which is the fdr rate used to select confounders was left at default (fdr=0.05) *all other settings were left to their default values

+5. GMAC was run twice on each set of trios:
+	*Firstly run with the cis gene as the mediator *Second run with the trans gene as the mediator

 Post-Processing Results: